Stefanina, Thessaloniki

 Stefanina (Στεφανινά) is a village and a community of the Volvi municipality.
 Before the 2011 local government reform it was part of the municipality of Arethousa, of which it was a municipal district.
-The 2011 census recorded 362 inhabitants in the village and 381 in the community.
+The 2021 census recorded 284 inhabitants in the community.
 The community of Stefanina covers an area of 55.996 km2.

 Administrative division

-The community of Stefanina consists of two separate settlements:
+The community of Stefanina consists of two separate settlements (2021 populations):